 List of Shopping Centers at Mount Pleasant:

-Mount Pleasant has 9 public elementary schools, 4 public middle schools and 3 public high schools.
+Mount Pleasant has 9 public elementary schools, 4 public middle schools, and 3 public high schools.
 An abundance of public schools that offer quality education and a safe environment, makes it earn the top spot in the list of best places to live in Charleston, SC for families.

-Whether you’re planning to continue your college degree or pursuing a master’s degree, colleges in Mount Pleasant are regularly ranked among the nation’s best by Peterson’s US and other respected journals.
+Whether you’re planning to continue your college degree or pursue a master’s degree, colleges in Mount Pleasant are regularly ranked among the nation’s best by Peterson’s US and other respected journals.
 Trident Technical College’s Mount Pleasant Campus and College of Charleston offer a full spectrum of degrees, from software development to life and healthcare sciences.

-If you’ve been figuring out where to live in Charleston, SC to get quality education, Mount Pleasant should be on top of your list.
+If you’ve been figuring out where to live in Charleston, SC to get a quality education, Mount Pleasant should be on top of your list.

 Public Elementary Schools in Mount Pleasant: